 Generic Name Bacitracin, Neomycin, Polymyxin B

 What is the most important information I should know about B.N.P.
 Triple Antibiotic Ophthalmic Ointment: B.N.P.
 Triple Antibiotic Ophthalmic is FDA-approved for veterinary use in dogs and cats.
 It is a prescription medication available as a sterile eye ointment.
 The sterile ointment is usually applied as a thin film to the eye 3 or 4 times a day.
+It is used in the treatment of superficial bacterial infections of the eyelid and conjunctiva in dogs and cats when due to organisms susceptible to the antibiotics contained in the ointment.
+Laboratory tests should be conducted including in vitro culturing and susceptibility tests on samples collected prior to treatment.
 Contact your veterinarian if your pet's symptoms begin to get worse or if you do not see any improvement to your pet's condition after a few days.
 Do not touch the tube opening to any surface, including eyes and hands.
 The tube opening is sterile.
 If it becomes contaminated, it could cause an infection in the eye.

 What should I discuss with my veterinarian before using B.N.P.
 Triple Antibiotic Ophthalmic Ointment on my pet: Do not use B.N.P.
 Triple Antibiotic Ophthalmic Ointment if your pet has a viral or fungal infection of the eye.
 It is used for bacterial infections only.
 Tell your veterinarian if your pet is pregnant or lactating.

 How should this medication be used: Use this medication exactly as directed by your veterinarian.
 If you do not understand the directions ask the pharmacist or veterinarian to explain them to you.
 Wash your hands prior to using the eye ointment.
-Apply a thin film of the ointment into the lower eyelid.
-If applying another medication to the same eye, wait 10 minutes before the next application.
+Apply a thin film of over the cornea three to four times daily in dogs and cats.
+The area should be properly cleansed prior to use.
+Foreign bodies, crusted exudates and debris should be carefully removed.
 Store B.N.P.
-Triple Antibiotic Ophthalmic Ointment at room temperature, away from moisture and heat.
+Triple Antibiotic Ophthalmic Ointment at 59° - 77 °F., away from moisture and heat.
 Keep the tube properly capped.

 What happens if I miss applying a dose: Apply the missed dose as soon as you remember.
 However, if it is almost time for the next regularly scheduled dose, skip the missed dose and apply the next one as directed.
 Do not give a double dose of the medication.